agents-go

 Tools

 Tools let agents take actions.
-The Go SDK currently supports three kinds of tools:
+They come from three places:

 Function tools